labgem/PPanGGOLiN/docs/user/QuickUsage/quickWorkflow.md

 An example with 50 _Chlamydia trachomatis_ genomes can be found in the [testingDataset](https://github.com/labgem/PPanGGOLiN/blob/master/testingDataset/genomes.gbff.list) directory.

-[//]: # (### PPanGGOLiN: Pangenome analyses from list of fasta files) You can also give PPanGGOLiN `.fasta` files, such as:
+[//]: # (### PPanGGOLiN: Pangenome analyses from list of fasta files) You can also give PPanGGOLiN `.fasta` files, as such:

 ```
 ppanggolin all --fasta genomes.fasta.list